Michelle James is a pioneering

 and years of experience in a variety of disciplines including applied creativity, innovation, organizational development,

-organizational change, management consulting, leadership development, expressive arts, visual communications, and neuroplaasticity
+organizational change, management consulting, leadership development, expressive arts, visual communications, and neuroplasticity

-among others .
-All of the Creative Associates are well established, seasoned professionals.
-The group consists of entrepreneurs,
+among others.
+All are are well established, seasoned professionals.
+The group consists of entrepreneurs, consultants, leaders,